mui/material-ui/docs/src/pages/components/dialogs/dialogs.md

 If a title is required:

 - Use a clear question or statement with an explanation in the content area, such as "Erase USB storage?".
-- Avoid apologies, ambiguity, or questions, such as “Warning!” or “Are you sure?”
+- Avoid apologies, ambiguity, or questions, such as "Warning!" or "Are you sure?"

 {{"demo": "pages/components/dialogs/AlertDialog.js"}}